LeonTG/Timer/README.md

 **Description:**

 This plugin adds a timer that will countdown in the action bar of players.
-The timer supports color codes and you need to use "&<code>"
+The timer supports color codes and you need to use &(colorcode)

 *This plugin requires MC 1.8+ and Java 8!!*